 If we are able to put these things together: a solid mastery of design theory, a convincing study of history and an awareness of current trends and movements, along with years of active experience, we may very well achieve the title of Expert.
 The thing to remember is that moving down the road is more important than the ultimate destination.
 If we are moving in the right direction, we’ll get to where we want to go.

 The road to expertise is one that is best taken deliberately.
-We can’t hitch a ride, and we can’t get by using the expertise of others for very long; we can’t be passengers.
+We can’t hitch a ride, and we can’t get by using the knowledge of others for very long; we can’t be passengers.
 If we want to move down the road to expertise, we’ve got to take control.
 We’ve got lots to learn, lots to remember, and lots of practicing to do.
 We’ve got to learn that there’s lots that we don’t know and lots of things we haven’t done.